-To learn more about the public's awareness and engagement in incidents of human trafficking, the subsequent follow-up questions were asked of each respondent who indicated having heard of a human trafficking case in their neighborhood or community in the past five years (8% of respondents):
+To learn more about the public's awareness and engagement in incidences of disappearance due to human trafficking, the subsequent follow-up questions were asked of each respondent who reported knowing of a teenager missing in their community.

 PROSTIT14B.
 Do you know whether the incident was reported to the police?